 SOC 2 audits are based on benchmarks called the trust services criteria or trust service principles.
-Each one represents a category of controls for information systems and data that might be audited as part of your SOC 2 process.
+Each represents a category of controls for information systems and data that might be audited as part of your SOC 2 process.

 - Security.
 These controls are the policies, procedures, and tools that protect systems and data from unauthorized access.
 Processes are also defined for corrective actions and responses in the event of a security or data breach.